Will Credit Card Companies Lower Your Interest Rate if You Ask?

 Can a credit card company change your interest rate without telling you?

 Credit card companies can increase your interest rate, but they must give you 45 days of advance notice.
-Credit card companies are usually not allowed to increase your interest rate on new transactions during the first year of your credit card account, but they can do so after the first year.
+Credit card companies are generally not allowed to increase your interest rate on new transactions during the first year of your credit card account, but they can do so after the first year.
 The credit card company may want to raise your interest rate if you are often late on payments.

 Photo credit: iStock/Ridofranz